Our terms and conditions of sale and use

-The annual group subscription is taken out for a period of twelve (12) calendar months whatever the date of the beginning of said subscription.
-The subscription will be renewed, at current rates, by tacit agreement for a period of twelve successive months, unless the Customer issues a termination notice two months before the end of the active subscription period, either via their personal space on the website, by email, email@example.com or by recorded delivery letter.
+The collective subscription is taken out by the Customer for a period of twelve (12) calendar months regardless of the subscription subscription date.
+The subscription will be renewed, at current rates, by tacit agreement for a period of twelve successive months, unless the Customer issues a termination notice two months before the end of the active subscription period, either via their personal space on the website, by email, firstname.lastname@example.org or by recorded delivery letter.

 The Customer designates authorized users who are given their own access rights (“Authorized Users”).

 The Customer acts as guarantor that each of the Authorized Users accepts these Terms and Conditions of Sale and Use, assuming full liability.

 Group subscriptions are due in whole for the duration of the subscription, for the number of Authorized Users indicated in the contract, regardless of whether or not the Authorized Users actually make use of their subscription.

 Business Digest will offer promotions from time to time for limited periods, including free access to all or part of the website, to give people a chance to get to know it.

 Article 9 : Payment

 The cost of the subscription is due immediately it is taken out or upon renewal, whether individual or group.